John Anthony Quayle

 The most famous Intelligence Officer in the Auxiliary Units was the actor Anthony Quayle.

-Born in Ainsdale, Lancashire.
+Born in Ainsdale, Merseyside.
 On leaving school he went to RADA to train as an actor.
 The Second World War intervened and the young Quayle joined the Royal Artillery in 1939.
+He married Actor Hermione Hannan in 1935 then Actor Dorothy Hyson in Marylebone in 1947.
+They had 3 children.

 He was Intelligence Officer in Northumberland.
 Here he was to select men for the Patrols though some were already formed.
 Most of the men Quayle picked were chosen during the very snowy winter of early 1941.